Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

 \begin{flushleft} {\zihao{-4}\textbf{6.1~ Numerical experiment of algorithm 1}} \end{flushleft}

-On one hand, the experimental result obtained by using PGM with line search (i.e., Algorithm 3.1 in \cite{ref11}) with deferent $\delta $ for (NMOP) is shown in Fig. 1.
-The experimental results obtained by using PQNM(BFGS), PQNM(SS-BFGS), and PQNM(H-BFGS) with line search for (NMOP) with deferent $\delta $ is shown in Fig. 2, Fig. 3 and Fig. 4, respectively.
-For each $\delta $, we obtained part of the Pareto frontier.
-And it is easy to see that the Pareto frontier of (NMOP) becomes lower when $\delta $ is smaller.
-On the other hand, Fig. 5 shows the comparison among the (PGM), PQNM(BFGS), PQNM(SS-BFGS) and PQNM(H-BFGS) with line search for (NMOP) when $\delta $ is 0, 0.05 and 0.1, respectively.
-When $\delta $ is same, we observed that the Pareto frontier of PQNM(H-BFGS) with line search for (NMOP) is the lowest, the Pareto frontier of PGM with line search for (NMOP) is the highest, and the Pareto frontier of PQNM(SS-BFGS) with line search for (NMOP) is lower than that of the PQNM(BFGS) with line search for (NMOP).
-And so PQNM(H-BFGS) with line search for (NMOP) is the most effective mothed and the introduced proximal quasi-Newton methods with line search for (NMOP) are more effective than PGM with line search for (NMOP).
+On one hand, the experimental result obtained by using PGM with line searches (i.e., Algorithm 3.1 in \cite{TFY}) with different $\delta $ for (UMOP) is shown in Fig. 1.
+The experimental results obtained by using PQNM(BFGS), PQNM(SS-BFGS), and PQNM(H-BFGS) with line searches for (UMOP) with deferent $\delta $ is shown in Fig. 2, Fig. 3 and Fig. 4, respectively.
+For each $\delta $, we obtained part of the Pareto frontier of (UMOP).
+And it is easy to see that the Pareto frontier of (UMOP) becomes lower when $\delta $ is smaller.
+On the other hand, Fig. 5 shows the comparison among the (PGM), PQNM(BFGS), PQNM(SS-BFGS) and PQNM(H-BFGS) with line searches for (UMOP) when $\delta $ is 0, 0.05 and 0.1, respectively.
+When $\delta $ is same, we observed that the Pareto frontier of (UMOP) produced by PQNM(H-BFGS) with line searches is the lowest, the Pareto frontier of (UMOP) produced by PGM with line searches is the highest, and the Pareto frontier of (UMOP) produced by PQNM(SS-BFGS) with line searches is lower than that produced by the PQNM(BFGS) with line searches.
+And so PQNM(H-BFGS) with line searches for (UMOP) is the most effective method and the introduced new proximal quasi-Newton methods with line searches for (UMOP) are more effective than PGM with line searches for (UMOP).

 \begin{flushleft} {\zihao{-4}\textbf{6.2~Numerical experiment of algorithm 2}} \end{flushleft}